 Where should religion and politics mix and where should they stay seperate?

 When religion is properly understood and applied, it is acutely political because it manifests itself in the public sphere.
 Where politics is properly understood and rightly concerned with peace and justice, it touches upon fundamentally religious themes.
 Bishops have every right to speak out against governments, and Margaret Thatcher had every right to deliver her 'Sermon on the Mound'.
 The two realms may sharpen each other, like iron upon iron.
 Christians are commanded to be salt and light - not in their places of worship, but in the world.
 For the true believer, there can be no 'separation', though there may be perfectly acceptable limits of fusion and intrusion.

 Given the current problems facing the Church of England, how do you see it's future?

 The Church of England has faced problems since its foundation: its opponents have prophesied its demise for five centuries.
 Under Archbishop Justin Welby, it will do as it has always done - feed the poor, house the homeless, comfort the weak, educate the ignorant, worship Jesus and glorify God.
 The media will ignore all this, preferring the interminable debates over second-order ecclesiological issues and peripheral theological minutiae.

 How do you see ecumenical relations between the Christian denominations developing within the next forty years?

 Is there anywhere abroad which you haven't been to, that you would like to visit?

 Is there anywhere abroad you have visited, that you would love to revisit?

-Which Christian figure has been your greatest inspiration?
+Which political figure (apart from Margaret Thatcher) has been your greatest inspiration?